Healthy Homes Assessment Longlands

 Longlands Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement to all Longlands and New Zealand rental houses where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory for all Longlands and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords have to keep records that prove the conformance to any Healthy Homes Standards that apply or will be applied throughout the tenancy period of an apartment rental.
+• Landlords and property managers must keep records that prove conformance with all Healthy Homes Standards that apply or will be applied during the tenure of an apartment rental.

-• Private landlords and property managers have to make sure their rental properties comply to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed lease.
+• Private landlords and property managers must ensure their rental properties comply to the Healthy Homes Standard within 90 days of any new, renewed or varied tenant.

 Unreasonable Gaps & Holes